yeungyh/hanford_data/README.md

 a two-dimensional stationary, saturated flow model of the Hanford Site, together with the corresponding hydraulic pressure fields.

-The low-hydraulic transmissivity fields are constructed by computing and sampling the 1,000-dimensional truncated Kosambi-Karhunen-Loève (KKL) expansion of a stationary Gaussian Process Regression (GPR)/Kriging model calibrated using `nyobs` spatially sparse observations of the reference log-hydraulic conductivity field.
+The log-hydraulic transmissivity fields are constructed by computing and sampling the 1,000-dimensional truncated Kosambi-Karhunen-Loève (KKL) expansion of a stationary Gaussian Process Regression (GPR)/Kriging model calibrated using `nyobs` spatially sparse observations of the reference log-hydraulic conductivity field.